jules2689/trudeau/docs/2020-04-19/q_a.md

 Good morning, Mr. Trudeau.
 What can you tell us about the negotiations regarding the reconvening of parliament next week and if the 338 M.P.s have to be recalled tomorrow.
-Whose fault will it be?well, we're very concerned about the fact that we have not yet reached an agreement with all the opposition parties to not come back tomorrow morning.
+Whose fault will it be?well, we're very concerned about the fact that we have not yet reached an agreement with all the opposition part is to not come back tomorrow morning.
 The current situation is that parliament is supposed to resume tomorrow on the 20th of April with 338 M.P.s from every corner of the country and their team, their staff, security guards and administrative personnel and, of course, we're not in a situation where that should be happening.
 We need a parliament that works.
 We need to do that in a responsible way.